ivadomed/ivadomed/docs/source/configuration_file.rst

         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "group_name",
         "$$description": [
-            "This defines the name of the group to which the runs will be synced.
+            "Defines the name of the group to which the runs will be synced.
 On the WandB Dashboard,\n", "the groups can be found on clicking the ``Projects`` tab on the left."
         ],
         "type": "string"